HackerN64/F3DEX3/README.md

 ### New visual features

-- New geometry mode bit enables simultaneous vertex colors and normals/lighting on the same object.
+- New geometry mode bit `G_PACKED_NORMALS` enables simultaneous vertex colors and normals/lighting on the same object.
 There is no loss of color precision, and only a fraction of a bit of loss of normals precision in each model space axis.
 (The competing implementation loses no normals precision, but loses 3 bits of each color channel.)
-- New geometry mode bit enables ambient/directional occlusion for opaque materials (vertex alpha multiplies light intensity).
-Separate factors for how much this affects ambient light and how much it affects all directional lights.
+- New geometry mode bit `G_AMBOCCLUSION` enables ambient/directional occlusion
+  for opaque materials.
+Paint the ambient light level into the vertex alpha channel; separate factors (set with `SPAmbOcclusion`) control how much this affects the ambient light and how much it affects all directional lights.
   Point lights are never affected by ambient occlusion.
-- New geometry mode bit moves light intensity to shade alpha (then shade color = vertex color).
-Useful for cel shading (with alpha compare), bump mapping, or unusual CC effects (e.g. vertex color multiplies texture, lighting applied after).
+- New geometry mode bit `G_LIGHTTOALPHA` moves light intensity (maximum of R, G, and B of what would normally be the shade color after lighting) to shade alpha.
+Then, if `G_PACKED_NORMALS` is also enabled, the shade RGB is set to the vertex RGB.
+Together with alpha compare and some special display lists from fast64 which draw triangles two or more times with different CC settings, this enables cel shading.
+Besides cel shading, `G_LIGHTTOALPHA` can also be used for bump mapping or other unusual CC effects (e.g. vertex color multiplies texture, lighting applied after).
-- New geometry mode bit enables Fresnel.
+- New geometry mode bit `G_FRESNEL` enables Fresnel.
 The dot product between a vertex normal and the vector from the vertex to the camera is computed.
-A settable scale and offset converts this to a shade alpha value.
+A settable scale and offset from `SPFresnel` converts this to a shade alpha value.
 This is useful for making surfaces fade between transparent when viewed straight-on and  opaque when viewed at a large angle, or for applying a fake "outline" around the border of meshes.
-- New geometry mode bits enable attribute offsets (applied after scale) for Z and ST. For Z, this fixes decal mode.
+- New geometry mode bits `G_ATTROFFSET_ST_ENABLE` and `G_ATTROFFSET_Z_ENABLE`
+  apply settable offsets to vertex ST (`SPAttrOffsetST`) and/or Z (`SPAttrOffsetZ`) values.
+These offsets are applied after their respective scales.
+For Z, this fixes decal mode.
 For ST, this enables UV scrolling without CPU intervention.

 ### Improved existing features